 An individual health insurance plan certified or recertified as a QHP will be offered through the Exchange.
-New and renewed individual plans will be available for selection beginning November 1, 2019 with an initial effective date of coverage beginning no earlier than January 1, 2020.
+New and renewed individual plans will be available for preview prior to the start of open enrollment for a period as determined by the Exchange.
+New and renewed individual plans will be available for selection beginning November 1, 2020 with an initial effective date of coverage beginning no earlier than January 1, 2021.

-Health insurance issuers responding to this Guidance may offer certified or recertified individual QHPs for a term of one year beginning January 1, 2020 and ending December 31, 2020.
+Health insurance issuers responding to this Guidance may offer certified or recertified individual QHPs for a term of one year beginning January 1, 2021 and ending December 31, 2021.
 Only OIC-approved health plans certified by the Board may be offered as QHPs through the Exchange during this period.